With the help of a priest, we search for a new class of east European addicts who steal for heroin in Madrid’s Cañada Real

 Then she shuffles away.

 Known as the ‘biggest drugs supermarket in Europe’, Cañada Real is a place where the Madrid police contain the wholesale, retail and consumption of heavy drugs in one place.
 The police do not arrest people for using, and if they catch people selling, this is a crime.
 But here, everyone is in business.
 Wholesalers sell to smaller dealers, who then go to the city to hawk the merchandise.
+And it is not abandoned by the city.
 The police pass by in patrol cars every 30 minutes.